giankdiluvi/madmix/examples/README.md

 For specific examples, check the experiments.

-## Reproducing the Concrete relaxation results
+## Reproducing the dequantization and Concrete relaxation results

-To reproduce the results of Concrete relaxations, you have to run a separate `*_run_concrete.py` script that saves results in  pickle files.
+To reproduce the results of Concrete relaxations, you have to run a separate `*_run_concrete.py` or `*_run_dequant.py` script that saves results in  pickle files.
 The Jupyter notebooks only load these results.
 Due to GitHub size constraints, the pickle files used in the manuscript could not be committed to this repo, but are available upon request
 (if you do not want to generate them on your own).
-Each experiment requires optimizing 144 Real NVP normalizing flows with different architecture settings, which we recommend running in embarrasingly parallel fashion.
+Each experiment requires optimizing 36 (dequantization) or 144 (Concrete) Real NVP normalizing flows with different architecture settings, which we recommend running in parallel fashion.
 Scripts to do this in `.pbs` format are included for each experiment, along with the settings used in the manuscript.